axone-protocol/docs/docs/tutorials/webapp-1.md

 }
 ```

 Do you remember you provided data in the `msg` payload in base64 encoded?
 So it would be best if you had a function to decode back.
-This helper is s mainly useful to get Prolog program (as RDF triples may be requested with [Query messages](https://docs.okp4.network/contracts/okp4-cognitarium#querymsg))
+This helper is mainly useful to get Prolog program (as RDF triples may be requested with [Query messages](https://docs.okp4.network/contracts/okp4-cognitarium#querymsg)).

 ```tsx
 /**